jennahowe/tinyautosave/tinyautosave/readme.txt

 TinyAutoSave project page:
 http://tinyautosave.googlecode.com

-See description of commands and options below.
+See description of commands, options, properties, and methods below.

 About the Author
 	Speednet is the owner and developer of Lottery Post, the world's